avshmelev/stepik-pytest-languages/README.md

 # stepik-pytest-languages
-Run tests with language as a parametr using pytest
+Run tests with language as a parameter using pytest